 Shoalhaven City Council is pleased to advise that work to build the next stage of the Shoalhaven Water Management Scheme (REMS) Stage 1B has now started.

 The project is the single biggest public works project to be undertaken by Shoalhaven City Council and the contract for work packages 1.1, 1.2 and 2.1 has been awarded to UGL Engineering Ltd (UGL).

 Work Package 1.1 - major upgrading of the Bomaderry waste water treatment plant (WwTP)

 Work Package 1.2 - major upgrading of the Nowra waste water treatment plant (WwTP)

 Work package 2.1 - a reclaimed water transfer pipeline under the Shoalhaven River connecting Bomaderry WwTP to Nowra WwTP.

-Work package 2.2 – a reclaimed water transfer main from Nowra WwTP to the REMS supply network – works package let to Murphy McCarthy and Associates.
+Work package 2.2 – a reclaimed water transfer main from Nowra WwTP to the REMS supply network – construction works completed by Murphy McCarthy and Associates.

 Where will it go?

 When REMS Stage 1B is completed, most of the additional reclaimed water will be taken up by existing Stage 1A users and two irrigated properties are